TieferDenker/MyMathLib/README.md

 # MyMathLib
-Repository for all the math related functions
+Repository for all the math and physics related functions